gregvers/functions-samples/fn-objectstorage-get-object-python/README.md

-# Function that retrieves an object from a bucket in Object Storage with the OCI Python SDK
+# Function that retrieves an object from a bucket in Object Storage using the OCI Python SDK

 This function uses Resource Principals to securely authorize a function to make API calls to OCI services using the [OCI Python SDK](https://oracle-cloud-infrastructure-python-sdk.readthedocs.io/en/latest/index.html).